dru-id/druid-net-sdk/README.md

-# druid-net-sdk
+# druid-sdk-csharp

-.NET sdk for DruID
+C# Sdk for DruID